Summing the sum of digits: Graham's result implies the case p=0 of Allaart's result

-\begin{remark} Having showed that Graham's inequality implies the case $p=0$ in Allaart's inequality, one can ask whether Allaart's inequality for $p=0$ gives Graham's.
-For two integers $n_1, n_2$ with $0 \leq n_1 \leq n_2$, we want to prove that \cref{graham-base-2} holds.
+\begin{remark} Having shown that Graham's inequality implies the case $p=0$ in Allaart's inequality, one can ask whether Allaart's inequality for $p=0$ gives back Graham's.
+For two integers $n_1, n_2$ with $0 \leq n_1 \leq n_2$, we want to prove that Inequality~\eqref{ineq:graham-base-2} holds.
 If $n_1$ and $n_2$ have the same parity, then we can define $m$ and $\ell$ by

 Then Allaart's inequality applied to $m, \ell$ gives